0-Kutya-0/Throne/README.md

 <img width="1002" height="789" alt="image" src="https://github.com/user-attachments/assets/af4a8e32-7e55-430c-9402-ec2d665cf71a" />

 ### Note on MacOS releases
 Apple platforms have a very strict security policy and since Throne does not have a signed certificate, you will have to remove the quarantine using `xattr -d com.apple.quarantine /path/to/throne.app`.
-Also to get the built-in privilege escalation to work, `Terminal` should have the `Full Disk` access.
+Move `Throne.app` to `/Applications` before the first launch — the built-in privilege escalation opens `Terminal` to make the core setuid-root, and that step can fail while the app is still inside `~/Downloads`.

 ### GitHub Releases (Portable ZIP)